ihmeuw/vivarium_research/docs/source/intervention_models/multiple_myeloma_treatment/index.rst

 ++++++++++++++++++++++++++++

 Based on conversations
-with the client and with our clinical expert Manoj Menon, we are expanding the modeled treatment regimen categories to the following set of 24 mutually exclusive and exhaustive
+with the client and with our clinical expert, we are expanding the modeled treatment regimen categories to the following set of 24 mutually exclusive and exhaustive
 categories: